radicle-dev/radicle-upstream/docs/contributing.md

 ## Contributing to the Design

 Since Radicle is an open source project, anyone can contribute.
 This is normal in open source development, but we do it for design too!
-Here's how you can get
-started:

-- I’d suggest starting by joining our [Discord server][dc] to chat with me or anyone on the team and ask any questions you have.
-It’s all public and open for anyone to join and chat in.
-We even have our “internal” chats public on there where we chat all day about features.
+- Start by joining our [Discord server][dc] to chat with anyone on the core team and ask any questions you have.
+It’s all public and open for anyone to join and chat.
+We even have our “internal” chats in public where we chat regularly about features.
 The #Upstream channel is an example of that.
 - There are also a lot of issues on our GitHub marked as “Design needed” which are open for anyone to grab and submit a solution for.
 You can find them [here][dn].
 Some are easier than others.
-Feel free to read through those and ask any questions you have directly on the GitHub issue.
+Feel free to read through those and ask any questions directly on the GitHub issue.
-- You can also reach out directly on Discord with any questions you have.
-If you need any help getting set up with our [Figma file][ff] just ask one of the core designer on the team ([@brandonhaslegs][bo] and [@juliendonck][jd])!
+- You can also reach out directly on Discord with any questions.
+If you need any help getting set up with our [Figma file][ff] just ask one of the core designers on the team ([@brandonhaslegs][bo] and [@juliendonck][jd]).
   You’ll need to duplicate the file and make changes in your own private file.
   If we accept them, we’ll integrate them into the official file.
-- If you want to submit a design solution on GitHub, just post screenshots of your solution and a description on the issue (see here for an example of this in action)
+- Please submit design solutions on GitHub.
+Just post screenshots, videos, or Figma prototype links of your solution and a description on the issue.

 [ar]: http://docs.radicle.xyz/docs/using-radicle/tracking-and-viewing#adding-remotes